How I Think About Email

 My relationship with these tools is shaped by how deeply I understand how email works.

-Working that close to email also made the importance of privacy and security impossible to ignore.
-When you see how messages are routed, logged, filtered, and sometimes mishandled at scale, you stop thinking of email as “just messages” and start thinking about exposure, metadata, and trust.
-That experience shaped how cautious I am about who handles my email — and why I care so much about defaults, data handling, and long-term control.
+Working that close to email also makes privacy and security impossible to treat as abstract.
+When you see how messages are routed, logged, filtered, and sometimes mishandled at scale, you stop thinking of email as “just messages” and start thinking in terms of exposure, metadata, and trust.

 What most senders get wrong about marketing email